rahulmadduluri/convos/backend/README.md

 3. Use create_db_script.sql to populate database

-To start server, run the following
+To start server, go to src/ directory & run the following:

 ```
 go run main/main.go